Selected departures from May to July 2019 & May to September 2020

 Your tour includes the Silver Leaf Service on the Rocky Mountaineer train, however, you may wish to upgrade to the double-decker Gold Leaf Dome carriage with its panoramic wrap-round windows that make you feel right in the middle of the breathtaking scenery!
 Gold Leaf guests also have access to the open-air observation vestibule at the end of each carriage.
 Impeccable service is complimented with 3-course gourmet dining in the lower-level dining room.

 Upgrades are subject to availability and are not bookable online.
-If you would like to upgrade or make any further enquiries please call our reservations department on 01283 744 300.
+If you would like to upgrade or make any further enquiries please call our reservations department.

 Visa/eTA for Canada

 Under Canada’s Electronic Travel Authorization Programme, British passport holders are required to obtain an eTA prior to travelling to Canada rather than obtaining a full tourist visa.
 The application must be done via the website: www.canada.ca/eta.

 You will need to provide some basic personal information similar to what was previously collected on arrival into Canada. eTA is electronically linked to your passport, which means you will need to travel with the same passport you used when applying for and obtaining your eTA.

 Whilst care has been taken to ensure that the information provided relating to visa requirements is true and correct at time of publication, changes in requirements after the time of publication may impact on the accuracy of this information.
 Therefore, whilst we strive to provide the most up-to-date information, we strongly suggest that you re-confirm requirements with the relevant embassy prior to application.
 Other nationality passport holders should check with the relevant embassy.